What is Natural Language Understanding (NLU)?

 You can reduce costs and internal effort

-Let’s take an example of how you could lower call centre costs and improve customer satisfaction using NLU-based technology.
+Let’s take an example of how you could lower call center costs and improve customer satisfaction using NLU-based technology.

 This is just one example of how natural language processing can be used to improve your business and save you money.

 Depending on your business, you may need to process data in a number of languages.
 Having support for many languages other than English will help you be more effective at meeting customer expectations.